diginsight/telemetry/README.md

 Diginsight __log layout__ and __automatic rendering__ for entities can be customized to ensure best readability of the application flow.

+Paragraph [GETTING STARTED](#GETTING-STARTED) discusses basic steps we can follow to integrate diginsight telemetry.

 The following articles explain in details:
 - [HowTo: use Dynamic-Configuration to manage loglevel and feature flags.md](<articles/11. use Dynamic-Configuration to manage loglevel and feature flags/use Dynamic-Configuration to manage loglevel and feature flags.md>).